 Why these cookies are great:

-- You can substitute all sorts of things like raisins, different nuts, even make them dairy-free.
+- You can substitute all sorts of things like raisins and different nuts and even make them dairy-free.
 I love when cookie recipes are super versatile.

 What you need to make these:

 - Gluten free flour blend - I have tested this recipe with two different gluten free flour blends.
 King Arthur Measure for Measure and Bob's Red Mill 1 to 1 GF Blend.
 This doesn't mean other brands won't work, I just haven't tested them.

 - If your gluten free blend doesn't contain Xanthan Gum, you will need this, too.